mtmosier/gateAlarm/README.md

 We often have problems with our gates being left open by accident.
 When that happens our pitbull likes to go exploring the neighborhood.
 To fix the problem I set up a raspberry pi with simple contact switches to detect a gate left open and message my phone to let me know.
 Since we also lacked a doorbell, I went ahead and added support for that as well.

 For google voice support I used the google voice lib found at https://github.com/korylprince/pygvoicelib.
-I updated it for use with python 3 and included it with the library.
+I updated it for use with python 3 and included it in this library.
 I should note that google voice appears to limit the messages I can send to a very small amount, so I added twilio support as a backup (used when google voice fails).
 I also added support for pushover to do push messages and avoid sms altogether.
 Each of these three is optional.
 Omit the sections for the ones you do not want to use from the config file in order to disable them.

 Prerequisites